 Have you ever tried large-scale canvas art with your kids?

-I came across a large stretched canvas artwork (3 x 4 feet) for 5 bucks in a thrift store a bit over a week ago.
+I came across a large, stretched canvas artwork (3 x 4 feet) for 5 bucks in a thrift store a bit awhile ago.
 Such a great find!
 I was so excited!

 Once the white coat dried, we got out the acrylic colors and the kids took over completely with mixing up the perfect tints and shades, discussing composition, and yes, a few arguments.